Do you ever feel like the world is out to conspire against your zero waste ambitions?

 To find a real person, I like to search their staff directories (lots of smaller companies have these) or reach out to the company on Twitter.
 If I send them a DM asking for an exact point of contact, there’s a decent chance you’ll actually get a useful reply.
 If you have a blog or social media presence, their PR contact is also not a bad person to reach out to.

-Either way, sending a plastic packaging complaint letter can be a great way to flag to companies that people really are interested in positive, environmentally-friendly change.
+Either way, sending a zero waste feedback letter can be a great way to flag to companies that people really are interested in positive, environmentally-friendly change.

 Plus – with this letter – it should take you no time at all to make your opinion heard!

-Have you ever sent a zero waste complaint letter to a company?
+Have you ever sent a zero waste feedback letter to a company?
 If not, what are you waiting for?
 Who will you be sending this letter off to first?